Kitesurfing in the Algarve: Portugal spots, Faro & beginner tips

 The Algarve is so much more than just a kitesurfing spot.
 Its coastal scenery is among the most impressive in all of Europe – and this is truly revealed from a drone.
 Golden sandstone cliffs plunging vertically into the turquoise sea, hidden sea caves, and natural rock bridges – every kilometer of coastline is different.

-On my windless days, I have the Ponta da Piedade explored near Lagos, the Benagil Cave visited by kayak and the Praia da Marinha Photographed from above.
-Anyone who travels to the Algarve as a kitesurfer and only stands on the water misses half the story.
+On my windless days, I explored Ponta da Piedade near Lagos, visited the Benagil Cave by kayak, and photographed Praia da Marinha from above.
+Anyone who travels to the Algarve as a kitesurfer and only stays on the water is missing half the experience.

 Costs – Kitesurfing in the Algarve